clean-code-craft-tcq-1/test-for-analytics-Akhilahebbar/README.md

 1. Write minimum and maximum to the PDF from a csv containing positive and negative readings
 2. Write "Invalid input" to the PDF when the csv doesn't contain expected data
-3. Write the count of breaches from breachcountformonth function  .(If no breach return 0)
+3. Write the count of breaches from BreachCountForMonth Function  .(If no breach then return 0)
-4. Write date and time of the record from recordtrendfunction when reading increases continuosly in specified interval of time(30 min)
+4. Write date and time of the record from RecordTrend Function when reading increases continuosly in specified interval of time(30 min)
-5. Sould not write anything from recordtrendfunction when readings are fluctuating in specified interval of time.
+5. Write "No record found" from  RecordTrend Function when readings are fluctuating in specified interval of time.
 6. Write "Report not found" from ReadInputFromCsv when the report in the not stored in the server.
 7. Write "Error occured while reading data" from ReadInputFromCsv when exception occured during operation(in the server like shutdown)
 8. Write "File is under other operation." from ReadInputFromCsv when the file is opened by other app/operation(Ex:updating monitored values in csv)
-9. save pdf file in specified location from WriteToPDF when fromdate and todate are passed.(one week report).
-10. Write "Report saved successfully." in WriteToPDF when report from csv is generated and saved as pdf in specified location.
+9. Write "Report saved successfully." in WriteToPDF when report from csv is generated and saved as pdf in specified location.
-11. Write "Path not found." in WriteToPDF when given path not found.
+10. Write "Path not found." in WriteToPDF when given path not found.
-12. Write "Notification sent successfully." from NotifyReortAvailability funtion when the notification gone.(mail/SMS etc)
+11. Write "Notification sent successfully." from NotifyReortAvailability funtion when the notification gone.(mail/SMS etc)
-13. Write "Error occured while notification." from NotifyReortAvailability function when exception occured in notification utility(Ex server down)
+12. Write "Error occured while notifying." from NotifyReortAvailability function when exception occured in notification utility(Ex server down)

 (add more)